 Get a head start on your first year in the optional, two-week Intensive Freshman Seminars—one of the programs that earned IU national recognition for helping freshmen succeed.
 You’ll live in a residence hall, take a three-credit course that counts towards your fall semester, make friends with other freshmen, and become familiar with campus life and college expectations before the fall semester begins.

 Learning communities are located throughout the residence halls and give you the opportunity to live, learn, travel, study, and have fun with other students who share your academic and social interests.
-There are dozens of interest-based communities ranging from outdoor adventure to performing arts to the Global Village.
+There are numerous interest-based communities ranging from outdoor adventure to performing arts to the Global Village.

 Most IU students participate in at least one internship during their college careers.
 Internships help you gain work experience and make connections with potential employers and mentors.
 Your sophomore and junior years are prime internship periods.